ashkaaar/NLP-chatbot/README.md

 Upon completion of the fine-tuning process, the results are documented in the `/RESULTS` directory.
 These results provide insights into the performance and effectiveness of the fine-tuned model, serving as a valuable resource for evaluation and further refinement.

+## Approach and Methodology.

+For fine-tuning the model, a custom dataset was created through interactions with ChatGPT in the `/NOTEBOOKS` directory.
+This dataset was carefully designed to cover a wide range of science-related topics, ensuring the model's proficiency in generating relevant responses.

+Training the model involved extensive iterations, with performance evaluation conducted using the original data stored in `/DATA`.
+The fine-tuned model's effectiveness was measured and documented in the `/RESULTS` directory, guiding further refinement efforts.

 ## Starting the Chatbot Application

 To start the app locally, run the `script.sh` file.
 Additionally, the Streamlit UI can be set up using the command `streamlit run app.py`.